UWC & THE IB

 - Am I eligible to apply?

 You must be a Malaysian citizen.
 You must have completed or be finishing Form 5 (or equivalent) in Malaysia.
-You will be between the ages of 16 and 19 years as of 1st August in the year of entry to UWC.
+You must be over 16.0 and under 19.0 years of age on 1st August in the year of entry to college.

 - How do I apply?